Adults

 Children

-The Safeguarding God’s Children Online Training Program is the training program that is used in the Diocese of Arizona.
-Each clergy person and paid employee must complete the training within 30 days of the date of hire.
+Our diocese utilizes the Church Pension Group (CPG) online children, youth, and vulnerable adult abuse awareness and prevention education training entitled Safe Church, Safe Communities.
 Any church worker that works with children must have the training before they work with any children or youth.
-This training must be updated every 5 years.
+This training must be updated every 3 years.

 The Episcopal Diocese of Arizona maintains a zero tolerance policy of sexual misconduct for clergy, employees and church workers.
 We believe that the church must be a safe place where everyone can find the love of God and we live into our Baptismal Covenant to seek and serve Christ in all persons, loving our neighbors as ourselves, striving for justice and peace for all people and respecting the dignity of every human being.

-Click here to read The Episcopal Diocese of Arizona’s policy on Safeguarding God’s People.
+Click here to read The Episcopal Diocese of Arizona’s policy on Safe Church, Safe Communities.

 Racial Reconciliation

-Sacred Ground was developed by The Episcopal Church as part of a long-term commitment to racial healing, reconciliation, and justice in our personal lives, our ministries, and our society.
+The Episcopal Church’s Sacred Ground curriculum was developed by The Episcopal Church as part of a long-term commitment to racial healing, reconciliation, and justice in our personal lives, our ministries, and our society.
 The dialogue series:

 - brings participants’ attention to various key chapters in U.S. history of race and racism, as well some of the latest thinking by scholars and practitioners of racial healing, racial equity, and whiteness.